 Matthew Summers Artist

-Based in Wellington, New Zealand, artist Matthew Summers is an exhibiting artist and art teacher.
+Based in Christchurch, New Zealand, artist Matthew Summers is an exhibiting artist and art teacher.
 His main focus is painting abstract oil landscapes, inspired by his travels in New Zealand and abroad, but he occasionally dabbles in other media.
-Since he completed his formal training at Wanganui’s Quay School of the Arts, Matthew Summers has been highlighted as an a emerging artistic talent and featured in print by two of New Zealand's top art commentators - Gordon Brown and Dick Frizzell.
+Since he completed his formal training at Wanganui’s Quay School of the Arts, Matthew Summers has been highlighted as an a emerging artistic talent and featured in print by two of New Zealand's top art commentators - Warwick Brown and Dick Frizzell.

 "Probably the most important tool for my painting has been travelling," says artist Matthew Summers.
 "Since leaving art school I’ve been to a lot of places in New Zealand and abroad that I hadn’t seen before.
 My paintings are a colourful by-product of a constant learning process.
 Painting, for me, is about exploring relationships of form and colour.
 The land provides a simple basis for this, as well as an arena where painting can be challenging, satisfying and fun".